nuccinc/distributed-computing/README.md

 ## Updates

+- Fixed allow_gui_rpc for remote monitoring of Docker and native MacOS tasks
-- Added native installation support for MacOS in `quickstart.sh`
+- Automated native installation for Linux coming soon.
-- Made some clarifications and edits to the [BSD Documentation](https://bookandcode.com/nuccbsd/)
-- Made some clarifications on the Folding@home status and why NUCC is currently using Rosetta@home for COVID-19 research
 - Working on adding `nuccd` support to quickstart scripts.
-- Automated native installation for Linux coming soon.

 ---